Gunpla Build - High Grade Moon Gundam (Build)

 The Beam Shotgun assembles as usual, but somehow they managed to make almost all the seamlines invisible.
 There’s one running along the top front half of the gun, but that’s really it.

 As for the Beam Tomahawk, the handle itself is made out of both grey and white plastic, and there’s quite a lot of surface detail.
-However, I found that that detail doesn’t panel line very well; it makes the whole thing look a bit too messy.
+However I found that it doesn’t look too good with heavy panel lines, so I kept it simple instead.
+Let that massive beam effect part do all the talking.

 It didn’t take very long to come across a part of this build that’s less than stellar.
 Here is how the head looks straight out of the box: